 An 80-year-old patient presented with a two week history of abdominal pain and deranged liver function tests.
 An ultrasound of the abdomen showed a large liver cyst.
-A CT scan of the abdomen confirmed a large liver cyst occupying segments II and III compressing the portal vein leading to portal hypertension and splenic varices (Figure ).
+A CT scan of the abdomen confirmed a large liver cyst occupying segments II and III compressing the portal vein leading to portal hypertension and splenic varices (Figure 1C and D).

 The patient had a left hepatectomy.
 A large simple cyst was found causing portal vein obstruction with splenic varices.
 He had no post-operative complications.

 A 44-year-old female with autosomal dominant polycystic liver disease was admitted because of massive oedema of her lower extremities extending to her abdominal wall.
 Her weight had increased by 15 kg.
 These symptoms were precipitated by laparoscopic fenestration of multiple liver cysts.
 CT scanning revealed the presence of ascites in the lower abdomen, while the upper abdomen was completely occupied by the polycystic liver (Figure 5).
 CT showed compression of the inferior vena cava.
 In order to relieve the caval pressure, 3 strategically located cysts were aspirated, the ascites was drained and diuretics and somatostatin analogues were started.
 She subsequently made a good recovery.